elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 ```

 You might have noticed how friendly the Elm compiler is.
 The messaging has a
-conversational tone that can help for beginners and experience developers
+conversational tone that can help both beginners and experienced developers
 alike.
 Feel free to check out the
 [introductory documentation](https://elm-lang.org/0.19.0/init) mentioned in the
 output for more information about setting up Elm projects.